 San Diego Drug Charges are Serious

 While many people think that the crime of drug possession is no big deal, it’s important to recognize that any criminal offense should be taken seriously as it can not only result in jail time but also leave you with a conviction on your criminal record which may hurt your chances of finding housing and gainful employment in the future.
 Minors are at particular risk when it comes to drug crimes because even a misdemeanor drug possession conviction can result in the loss of driving privileges for a full year.
 Some drug crimes, even simple possession charges, can even prevent you from qualifying for scholarships or certain forms of student aid, so even if the sentencing is minimal, it’s still important to do what you can to keep a drug conviction off of your record.

 Potential Penalties for Drug Possession

 Specific penalties for drug possession in San Diego will vary based on the drug in question and the quantity you were arrested with.
-For example, while possession of cocaine for personal use is a misdemeanor, possession of the “date rape drug” Rohypnol can be charged as a felony or misdemeanor based on the prosecutor’s discretion.
 If charged as a felony, this drug crime carry up to three years in prison under California law.
 Fortunately, most drug possession charges are covered by California Health and Safety Code 11350 (HS), which is a misdemeanor punishable by no more than one year in a San Diego jail.

 On the other hand, since marijuana has become legal for recreational use in the state, a person over the age of 21 (or over 18 with a valid prescription) can possess up to one ounce of flower or eight ounces of concentrates without running afoul of the law -though it is still a crime to possess the drug on federal property.